7 Ways You Can Use Social Media to Get More Online English StudentsBy Krzl Light Nuñes

-Anything that grabs social media users’ attention or interest can easily make them stop scrolling through their feed, even if it’s just a grumpy cat or a joke.
-These interested viewers, after seeing a single post, often go straight to the source, hoping to find more cool stuff.
+Anything that grabs social media users’ attention or interest – even if it’s just a grumpy cat or a joke – can easily make them stop scrolling through their feed.
+These interested viewers, after seeing a single post, often go straight to the source hoping to find more cool stuff.

 As a freelance online English teacher, increasing your business’ visibility could be just one tap away.
 Who knows, your next student might be someone who checked out your English class Instagram profile because of a useful grammar tip you posted!

-How can use social media to get more online English students?
+How can I use social media to get more online English students?

 From funny pictures to educational vlogs (video blogs), new types of content continually pop up in the online world.
 Here are some ways you can use social media to engage current ESL students or attract new ones.